Leonid Krasin: Career

-Martyn Liadov, who led the Moscow Bolsheviks in 1905-06, said in memoirs published in 1928 that Krasin organised the bank robberies conducted by Bolsheviks to raise funds, and was involved in planning the 1907 Tiflis bank robbery, in Yerevan Square, during which forty people were killed and fifty injured.
-Lyadov also said that the bomb used to blow up the home of the Russian Prime Minister, Pyotr Stolypin was made under Krasin's direction.
+Martyn Liadov, who led the Moscow Bolsheviks in 1905–06, said in memoirs published in 1928 that Krasin organised the bank robberies conducted by Bolsheviks to raise funds, and participated in planning the 1907 Tiflis bank robbery, in Yerevan Square, during which forty people were killed and fifty injured.
+Liadov also said that the bomb used to blow up the home of the Russian Prime Minister, Pyotr Stolypin in 1906 was made under Krasin's direction.

 Yuri Felshtinsky identified Leonid Krasin as the most likely assassin of Savva Morozov, who died on 26 May 1905 in Cannes, France, by gunshot wound.